jaredLunde/data-structs/packages/skip-list/README.md

 A generalized self-balancing skip list implemented in Javascript.
 You can insert any value types you wish so long as you provide your own comparator function.
 The default comparator is `(a, b) => a - b` which only allows for numeric comparisons.
+As you might guess, values are considered equal when the comparator function returns `0`.

-The algorithm for level-selection is more predictably balanced than a traditional coin-flip model while maintaining an element of randomness in selections.
+The algorithm for height-selection is more predictably balanced than a traditional coin-flip model while maintaining an element of randomness in selections.
 This is accomplished by randomly selecting levels where the expected number of elements is fewer than the actual number of